Tutorial: Create a module with a config plugin

 }

-With our native modules reading the fields we added to the native files, we can now run the example app and access our custom API key through the ExamplePlugin.getApiKey() function.
+With your native modules reading the fields added to the native files, you can now run the example app and access your custom API key using the ExamplePlugin.getApiKey() function.

 Terminal